WICG/resize-observer/explainer.md

 #### What triggers a resize notification?

 ResizeObserver's clients are interested in manipulating content inside its content box.
-The minimal information they need is its size.
+The minimal information they need is content box's size.
 This information can be computed with:

 * offsetSize: css size + border + padding + scrollbar
 * borderSize: